 Factors such as a developer’s experience and size will determine the types of LP capital he will be able to raise.
 Newer developers have less reputation and less negotiating power, so will usually turn to less sophisticated investors, or friends and family.
 More experienced developers will easier raise capital from professional investors such as Family Offices and institutions.
 The structure or composition of the developer’s contribution will also typically depend on his track record.

+In some cases it’s possible to secure 100% development finance, but this is not as easy as adverts would have you believe, and you can rest assured that the vast majority of any profits will go to the lender, not the developer.
 Textbook developer contributions may range from as little as 5 percent of the equity up to 20 percent.
 This will be in exchange for a disproportionate share of the development’s profits, also known as a “promote”.
 Promote structures range from simplistic 50/50 profit splits to more rewards-based calculations based on hurdles or “waterfall returns”.
 These waterfall returns allow for the developer to gain additional disproportionate profits from a successful deal after targets archived.

 With debt financing becoming more and more difficult to find in these challenging markets, the demand for equity has grown.
 So too has the appetite for junior, or mezzanine debt to replace some of the more expensive equity.
 Junior debt sits behind senior debt in the repayment structure and hence will charge a higher rate of return.
 It will be more ‘expensive’ to the developer.
 Furthermore, it will carry additional legal costs, set-up time, and most often a second charge over the asset.
 Many senior lenders do not like or care to structure this way, especially at lower deal sizes.
 Raising LP equity, structured in the right way, can negate the need for junior debt and so alleviate associated headaches.

 As already said, there is no right or wrong way to structure your capital stack.
 But you must make sure the solution works for you in terms of the balance between risk and reward.
 Your track record, the deal itself and your ability to navigate through the different sorts of capital providers will define how to finance property development.
+100% development finance.